Originalidk/tasktracker/client/README.md

 ## Running / Development

-1. To run the frontend, run the command `npm start` inside your client directory (Loading the website might take a while).
+1. To run the frontend, run the command `npm start` inside your client directory (loading the website might take a while).
 2. Visit your app at [http://localhost:4200](http://localhost:4200).